Wisconsin vs Alabama Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Wisconsin vs. Alabama Prop Picks (AI)

-Remi is pouring through tons of datapoints on each team.
-In fact, anytime the Badgers and Crimson Tide play there’s always several intriguing trends to key in on.
-Not to mention games played at Bryant-Denny Stadium in Sep rarely follow normal, predictable patterns.
+AI algorithm Remi is pouring through loads of datapoints on each player.
+In fact, anytime the Badgers and Crimson Tide play there’s always several intriguing observations to key in on.
+Not to mention games played at Bryant-Denny Stadium in Sep seemingly never follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: G. Bernard over 64.5 Receiving Yards.